Seasonal affective disorder: Bipolar disorder

 With seasonal pattern is a specifier for bipolar and related disorders, including bipolar I disorder and bipolar II disorder.

 Most people with SAD experience major depressive disorder, but as many as 20% may have a bipolar disorder.
+Bipolar disorder is characterized by alternating episodes of depression and mania or hypomania.
+Depressive episodes include symptoms such as low energy, difficulty concentrating, changes in sleep and appetite, feelings of hopelessness, and suicidal thoughts.
+Manic episodes, which are more common in bipolar I disorder, may include elevated mood, decreased need for sleep, impulsivity, and increased activity or risky behaviors.
+In contrast, hypomania (seen in bipolar II disorder) presents as a milder form of mania without significant impairment in daily life.
 It is important to distinguish between diagnoses because there are important treatment differences.
 In these cases, people who have the With seasonal pattern specifier may experience a depressive episode either due to major depressive disorder or as part of bipolar disorder during the winter and remit in the summer.
 Around 25% of patients with bipolar disorder may present with a depressive seasonal pattern, which is associated with bipolar II disorder, rapid cycling, eating disorders, and more depressive episodes.
 Differences in biological sex display distinct clinical characteristics associated to seasonal pattern: males present with more Bipolar II disorder and a higher number of depressive episodes, and females with rapid cycling and eating disorders.

+ADHD

+A study by the National Institute of Health published findings in 2016 that concluded, "seasonal and circadian rhythm disturbances are significantly associated with ADHD symptoms."
+Participants in the study who had ADHD were three times more likely to have SAD symptoms (9.9% vs 3.3%), and about 2.7 times more likely to have s-SAD symptoms (12.5% vs 4.6%).
+Those with ADHD and SAD are likely to experience sluggishness, irritability, and withdrawal.
+A study published in the Journal of Affective Disorders found that approximately 27% of adults with ADHD also experience SAD, with women being more susceptible than men.